Menu

 Asbestos and Lung Cancer

-Individuals who suspect they may have been exposed to asbestos should talk to a doctor.
-A health care professional can help monitor for signs of asbestos-related diseases, such as asbestos lung cancer.
+If you suspect you may have been exposed to asbestos, you can talk to a doctor.
+A healthcare professional can help you watch for signs of asbestos lung cancer.
+Identifying an asbestos disease early may help improve prognosis.

 Asbestos-Related Lung Cancer Quick Facts

-Common symptoms include chest pain, shortness of breath and cough.
+Common asbestos lung cancer symptoms include chest pain, shortness of breath and coughing.

 Types of Asbestos Lung Cancer

-Asbestos can cause two main forms of lung cancer: small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
+Asbestos exposure may lead to different types of lung cancer.
+The two main types differ in cancer cell size.
+They are called small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).
 Between 80% and 85% of all lung cancers are NSCLC.

 Small Cell Lung Cancer (SCLC)